wenbinyugroup/ivabs/docs/source/index.rst

 `Dakota <https://dakota.sandia.gov/>`_ is a multilevel, parallel, object-oriented framework for design optimization, parameter estimation, uncertainty quantification, and sensitivity analysis.

-MSGPI is a collection of phython scripts for integrating all the codes needed in iVABS and the scripts can be easily modified to integrate with other codes.
-To make use of the full functionality of iVABS, `Python3 <https://www.python.org/>`_ along with necessary packages (particularly ``numpy`` and ``matplotlib``) should have already been installed and working on your computer first.
+MSGPI is a collection of phython scripts for integrating the codes needed in iVABS and the scripts can be modified to integrate other codes.
+To make use of the full functionality of iVABS, `Python3 <https://www.python.org/>`_ along with necessary packages (particularly ``numpy`` and ``matplotlib``) should be installed and working on your computer.

 Contributing